Capital One Savor vs. SavorOne

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-If you’re looking for a rewards credit card that gives you more points on dining and entertainment, then the Capital One Savor Cash Rewards Credit Card or the Capital One SavorOne Cash Rewards Credit Card could be ideal.
-These cards have similar earning structures, and both allow you to redeem your cash back in the same handful of ways—but one offers a slightly less lucrative rewards scheme in exchange for no annual fee.
+If you’re looking for a rewards credit card that gives you more points on dining and entertainment, then the Capital One Savor Cash Rewards Credit Card* or the Capital One SavorOne Cash Rewards Credit Card could be an ideal option.
+Both cards have similar earning structures and allow you to redeem cash back in similar ways, but one offers a slightly less lucrative rewards structure in exchange for no annual fee.

-Should you pay more for the Capital One Savor in order to score a bigger bonus and more points on your spending, or would you rather skip the $95 annual fee and earn slightly less in cash back throughout the year?
+Should you pay the $95 annual fee for the Capital One Savor in order to score a bigger welcome bonus and more points on your spending, or would you rather skip the fee and earn slightly less in cash back throughout the year?
 This card comparison should help you decide.